thatxy/ember-frost-test/rfcs/README.md

 * Build consensus and integrate feedback.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.
-* Eventually, the [insert team] will decide whether the RFC is a candidate for inclusion in ember-frost-test.
+* Eventually, the [reviewer team] will decide whether the RFC is a candidate for inclusion in ember-frost-test.
 * RFCs that are candidates for inclusion in ember-frost-test will enter a "final comment period" lasting 7 days.
 The beginning of this period will be signaled with a comment and tag on the RFC's pull request.
-* An RFC can be modified based upon feedback from the [insert team] and community.
+* An RFC can be modified based upon feedback from the [reviewer team] and community.
 Significant modifications may trigger a new final comment period.
-* An RFC may be rejected by the [insert team] after public discussion has settled and comments have been made summarizing the rationale for rejection.
-A member of the [insert team] should then close the RFC's associated pull request.
+* An RFC may be rejected by the [reviewer team] after public discussion has settled and comments have been made summarizing the rationale for rejection.
+A member of the [reviewer team] should then close the RFC's associated pull request.
 * An RFC may be accepted at the close of its final comment period.
-A [insert team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.
+A [reviewer team] member will merge the RFC's associated pull request, at which point the RFC will become 'active'.